chemfiles/chemfiles.f03/doc/reference.rst

     :field subroutine selection:
     :field subroutine free:

-.. f:subroutine:: init(natoms[, status])
+.. f:subroutine:: init(natoms, [status])

     Create an empty frame with initial capacity of ``natoms``.
 It will be resized by the library as needed.

-    :parameter integer natoms: the size of the wanted frame
+    :argument integer natoms: the size of the wanted frame
     :optional integer status [optional]: The status code

-.. f:subroutine:: atoms_count(natoms[, status])
+.. f:subroutine:: atoms_count(natoms, [status])

     Get the current number of atoms in the frame

-    :parameter integer natoms: the number of atoms in the frame
+    :argument integer natoms: the number of atoms in the frame
     :optional integer status [optional]: The status code

-.. f:subroutine:: resize(natoms[, status])
+.. f:subroutine:: resize(natoms, [status])

     Resize the positions and the velocities in frame, to make space for ``natoms`` atoms.
     This function may invalidate any pointer to the positions or the velocities if the new size is bigger than the old one.
 In all the cases, previous data is conserved.
 This function conserve the presence of abscence of velocities.

-    :parameter integer natoms: the new number of atoms in the frame
+    :argument integer natoms: the new number of atoms in the frame
     :optional integer status [optional]: The status code

-.. f:subroutine:: positions(data, size[, status])
+.. f:subroutine:: positions(data, size, [status])

     Get a pointer to the positions array from a frame.
-The positions are stored as a ``3 x N`` array, this function set a pointer to point to the first element of this array, and give the value of N in the ``size`` parameter.
+The positions are stored as a ``3 x N`` array, this function set a pointer to point to the first element of this array, and give the value of N in the ``size`` argument.
 If the frame is resized (by writing to it, or calling ``chfl_frame%resize``), the pointer is invalidated.

-    :parameter real data [dimension(\:, \:), pointer]: A pointer to a float array containing the positions
+    :argument real data [dimension(\:, \:), pointer]: A pointer to a float array containing the positions
-    :parameter integer size: After the call, contains the array size (N).
+    :argument integer size: After the call, contains the array size (N).
     :optional integer status [optional]: The status code

-.. f:subroutine:: velocities(data, size[, status])
+.. f:subroutine:: velocities(data, size, [status])

     Get a pointer to the velocities array from a frame.
-The velocities are stored as a ``3 x N`` array, this function set a pointer to point to the first element of this array, and give the value of N in the ``size`` parameter.
+The velocities are stored as a ``3 x N`` array, this function set a pointer to point to the first element of this array, and give the value of N in the ``size`` argument.
 If the frame is resized (by writing to it, or calling ``chfl_frame%resize``), the pointer is invalidated.

-    :parameter real data [dimension(\:, \:), pointer]: A pointer to a float array containing the velocities
+    :argument real data [dimension(\:, \:), pointer]: A pointer to a float array containing the velocities
-    :parameter integer size: The array size (N).
+    :argument integer size: The array size (N).
     :optional integer status [optional]: The status code

 .. f:subroutine:: add_velocities([status])